senseshift/senseshift.github.io/docs/firmware/drivers.md

 Download archive file for **Windows** from [here](https://www.wch.cn/downloads/CH343SER_ZIP.html), extract files from zip archive, then launch `SETUP.EXE` mad follow installation instructions.
 Driver for **macOS** is available [here](https://www.wch.cn/downloads/CH34XSER_MAC_ZIP.html)

+---

+> Parts of this document are an adaptation from SlimeVR.
+Some Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)